pradnyakatkar10/subtitle-generator/README.md

-# subtitle-generator #
+# subtitle-generator
-A) Details of Team members
-I) Sejal Yadav - ysejal7352@gmail.com (ECS 2nd Year)
-II) Nidhi Tripathi - tripathinidhi172@gmail.com (ECS 2nd Year)
-III) Devanshi Singh - devanshisingh228@gmail.
-(ECS 2nd Year)
-IV) Pradnya Katkar - katkarpradnya184@gmail.com

-B) Introduction
+A) Introduction
 The project, titled “Subtitle generation with language translation," is designed to facilitate the creation of accessible and multilingual video content.
 By automating the process of adding precise subtitles and translations to video materials, this project empowers content creators to broaden their viewership, enhance user experience, and provide inclusive content to a global audience.
 This project combines speech recognition and video editing techniques to streamline a traditionally labor-intensive process.
 The initial focus is on commonly spoken languages, with the potential for future expansion.

-C)Dataset Description
+B)Dataset Description

 For this project, no external dataset was used.
 The system processes video files directly, extracting audio from the video and converting it into text using a speech-to-text model (Whisper).
 The video files can be in various formats, such as MP4, AVI, or MKV.
 The extracted audio is processed to generate accurate subtitles, which can then be translated into different languages.
 This allows the project to work dynamically with any video file provided as input by the user.

-D) Dataset Split Info
+C) Dataset Split Info

 Since this project does not involve a dataset that requires splitting (such as training and testing data), it handles video inputs directly.
 The process involves the following steps:
 --A video file is uploaded or provided as input.